Key takeaways

 - Pick LangGraph or CrewAI for internal agent orchestration

-- Implement A2A if/when you need cross-agent communication
+- Implement A2A when you need cross-agent communication — it's a stable 1.0 now, not a bet

-- Don't implement ANP, ACP, or Summoner unless you have specific needs they uniquely address
+- Don't adopt ANP or Summoner unless you have specific research needs they uniquely address

 For protocol researchers: